pingcap/tiflow/dm/docs/RFCS/20220124_enhance_task_manageability.md

 - `DELETE /api/v1/tasks/{task-name}` will be changed from stopping task to stopping task and delete the meta data.
 - `POST /api/v1/tasks/{task-name}/pause` will be updated to `POST /api/v1/tasks/{task-name}/stop`
 - `POST /api/v1/tasks/{task-name}/resume` will be updated to `POST /api/v1/tasks/{task-name}/start`
+- `POST /api/v1/sources/{source-name}/pause-relay` will be deleted
+- `POST /api/v1/sources/{source-name}/resume-relay` will be deleted

 ## Milestones